 6040.
 Back-end Web Application Development (3).
 Pr.
-Min. grade of C+ in CSCI 5003 or CSCI 5000 or CSCI 3000 or a C++ Assessment Test score of 75% or higher.
+CSCI 6030 and CSCI 6073.
 This course introduces the design and development of web applications through the server side back-end web development techniques and skills.
 Topics include server side programming with PHP and server side database programming with MySQL (or its drop-in replacement, MariaDB).

 6050.
 Software Engineering (3).
 Pr.
-Min. grade of C+ in CSCI 5003 or CSCI 5000 or CSCI 3000 or a C++ Assessment Test score of 75% or higher.
+CSCI 5003.
 This course is designed to present students with an overview of advanced topics in Software Engineering.
 Students will be exposed to techniques that are gaining increasing attention in the industrial and research communities.
 Topics include Requirements Engineering, Object-oriented modeling, Design strategies, Design Patterns, Object-Oriented Frameworks, Aspect Oriented Programming, and Search-based Software Engineering.